How to Practice Jazz Scales on Violin, Viola and Cello

 4) Play Sequences and Patterns

 The next step is to vary the scale pattern.
-These can be 2 note patterns, 3 note patterns, and really anything else you can think of!
+These can be two-note patterns, three-note patterns, or really anything else you can think of!
 Start simply and then try harder patterns.

 For example, here’s a simple one.
 If you assign a number to each degree of the scale, a simple 2 note pattern would be 1-3, 2-4, 3-5 etc. Play that pattern up and back down.
 Then (you guessed it!) start from every degree of the scale. (see video for example)